Hazel Green, Alabama: Geography

-Hazel Green is located in northern Madison County at (34.923712, -86.567206).
+Hazel Green is located in northern Madison County.
 It is 15 mi north of Huntsville and the same distance south of Fayetteville, Tennessee.
 Hazel Green is bordered to the south by Meridianville and to the southeast by Moores Mill.

 According to the U.S. Census Bureau, the Hazel Green CDP has a total area of 26.0 km2, of which 0.04 sqkm, or 0.13%, are water.
 The Flint River, a south-flowing tributary of the Tennessee River, runs along the northeast edge of the community.